pklepa/pklepa/README.md

 - ✏️ Currently studying Node/Express on [The Odin Project](https://theodinproject.com/)

-- 🖥️ My latest project is the blog [Pencil](https://blog-pencil.herokuapp.com/)
+- 🖥️ My latest project is [CatWiki](https://cat-wiki.pklepa.vercel.app/), an information packed application about cats!

 - 👨‍💻 My projects are available right here on Github or at [http://pedroklepa.com/](http://pedroklepa.com/)